Drip irrigation: Drip tape

 In the United States, the first drip tape, called Dew Hose, was developed by Richard Chapin and Jaime Leal-Diaz of Chapin Watermatics in the early 1960s.
 The evolution of drip tape which made large-scale adoption and use possible was the introduction of T-Tape in 1987 by Plastro Irrigation, that had the first slit outlet and a laminar flow track which later evolved into a turbulent flow regulating flow track.
 Chapin Watermatics was acquired by Jain Irrigation in 2006 and is housed under its US subsidiary Jain Irrigation Inc, USA.

-First introduced in California in the late 1960s, only 5% of irrigated land used this system as of 1988.
-By 2010, 40% of irrigated land in California used this system.
+First introduced in California in the late 1960s, only 5% of irrigated land used this system by 1988.
+However, by 2010, 40% of irrigated land in California used this system.

 Trickle ring

 A trickle ring is a circular device which evenly distributes water around the base of a tree or shrub.
 Connected to a water supply by a garden hose or tubing adapter fitting, trickle rings may be integrated into an irrigation network which waters many plants at the same time.
 By regulating the flow of water through the trickle ring, soil can be saturated at a rate which conserves water by minimizing wasteful surface runoff and losses due to evaporation.